danielchang2002/TaxiBGC_2022/example/README.md

 ```

 ## Verify that the produced output files are identical to those in this directory
-Note: slight differences in output may be present due to updated marker databases
+Note: slight differences in output may be present due to updated marker databases or version differences

 ```bash
 head *.txt